Biden launches 2020 presidential bid, says 'we are in a battle for the soul of this nation'

 He has been considering policy proposals designed to restore what he often calls the "basic bargain" with the middle class, including a tax rewrite that would help fund free community college, an increased minimum wage and a major infrastructure push.

-Over his long career, Biden has taken positions on a wide range of issues — from bussing to banking — that could be liabilities in today’s more racially sensitive and economically progressive Democratic Party.
-Biden is famously affectionate, but in the #MeToo era, several women have also come forward to say he made them feel uncomfortable by touching them.
+Over his long career, Biden has taken positions on a wide range of issues — from busing to banking — that could be liabilities in today’s more racially sensitive and economically progressive Democratic Party.
+Biden is known to be affectionate, but in the #MeToo era, several women have also come forward to say that he made them feel uncomfortable by touching them.